-Following a number of "high profile" losses of personal data by public organisations, Colleges are likely to be subject to greater scrutiny in their care and use of personal data.
+Following several "high profile" losses of personal data by public organisations, colleges are likely to be subject to greater scrutiny in their care and use of personal data.
 Please also refer to the College's Data Protection Policy for further information.